-Many districts require spiral review for math or language arts.
+Many districts require spiral reviews for math or language arts.
 In fact, I worked in one of these districts for over a decade.
-For twenty minutes of our math block, we were expected to engage students in spiral review based on topics outlined in our district scope & sequence.
+For twenty minutes of our math block, our district required us to engage students in spiral review based on topics outlined in our scope & sequence.

 I'm sure you're not surprised to know that there was no additional guidance on HOW this should be done, so the outcomes hit all ends of the spectrum.
 Some teachers thought this meant they needed a separate mini-lesson on the assigned topic.
 Others threw up their hands and did what they'd always done.
+Still others turned to websites like Blooket and had their students doing review games.
 The one thing they had in common was that no one thought it was working for them.

 What you'll find on this page: